What is Sedimentation Tank? its 5 Types, Advantages & Disadvantages

 Types of Sedimentation Tank:

-There are many different types of sedimentation tank as discussed below;
+There are many different types of sedimentation tanks as discussed below;

 - Rectangular Tanks